-Initially fit the button to the back, sometimes it will be a clean split, sometimes it will be difficult do get the button back into place.
 This is the time to make sure the button will fit.
 Check the fit in the same way you would level a crack.
 Make sure the button is level in relation to the back and that it fits into place well.
-If it does not do this make the appropriate changes to get it to fit; this can be coaxing maple fibers back into place or removing some wood to get the button to lie level.
+If it does not fit, make the appropriate changes to get it to fit.
+This can mean coaxing maple fibers back into place or removing some wood to get the button to lie level.
 Maple is a tricky material due to the way the grain grows.
-Sometimes to get the button to blend with the back is to remove some of those fibers that cause a nuissance.
+Sometimes to get the button to blend with the back is to remove some of those nuisance fibers.

 Neck mortice with button removed

 Checking the fit of the button

 Now it’s time to make the mortice for the clavette.
 The mortice needs to be an even height and depth.
 The height is determined by the thickness of the chisel used.
 Try and use the smallest chisel possible.
 For this clavette a 2.5 mm chisel with the sides beveled at 15 degree was used.

 The depth of the clavette mortice is determined by the purfling on the instrument as well as the depth of the upper block.
 The mortice needs to be deeper than the purfling, but not extend all the way through the block.
 To check the block depth, send a skinny stick through the end button of the instrument until it hits the upper block, then make a pencil mark on the stick.
 Take the stick out of the instrument and line the pencil mark with the end button and see where the stick ends in relation to the upper block.
 This is a rough estimate of the block depth.
 A hacklinger gauge may also be used but if the block is too thick it will not register.